Installation guide

 The C library

 The AccRQA library is compiled from source using CMake.
+Although, AccRQA can be compiled in Linux and Windows, we strongly suggest using Linux.

 mkdir build